VietnamFood & DrinksThe Best Places to Eat Authentic Pho in Ho Chi Minh

 Pho Tau Bay

-Pho Tau Bay has been running its business in Saigon since 1954 and quickly became popular with people here.
-The traditional Northern-style Pho isn’t served with bean sprouts and thick sweet soy sauce, but to accompany the taste of South customers, they now also serve herbs in Southern-style Pho.
-However, the way the Pho cooked is still that of the North.
-They are most famous for “to xe lua” which is the largest bowl size here.
+Pho Tau Bay has been operating in Saigon since 1954 and quickly became popular with people here.
+The traditional Northern-style Pho isn’t served with bean sprouts and thick, sweet soy sauce, but to accompany the taste of South customers, they now also serve herbs in Southern-style Pho.
+However, the way the Pho is cooked is still the same as that of the North.
+They are most famous for “to xe lua,” the largest bowl size here.

 Address: 433-435 Ly Thai To Street, District 10